-This past Sunday we hosted a Lego birthday party for our son Alex who was turning six.
-We invited his entire kindergarten class to join us for an afternoon of Lego games and creations along with some pizza and cake (of course)!
-While I had been worried this week that I hadn’t been able to spend enough time planning this party- it turned out to be one of nicest parties we've ever hosted!
-The kids were really into all of the games and activities and they were incredibly well behaved!
-It was so much fun, and Alex felt as if he had a truly magical birthday party!
-So here are the details on all that we did:
+When our son Alex turned six we hosted a fun Lego birthday party for him!
+We invited his entire kindergarten class to join us for an afternoon of Lego games and creations along with some pizza and cake!
+It turned out to be one of the nicest kids birthday parties we've ever hosted!
+The kids were really into all of the Lego games and Lego activities -it was so much fun, and Alex felt as if he had a truly magical birthday party!
+Here are the details on all that we did:

 The favor tag:

-I then had the same teams sit down with a big bowl of legos, and asked them to build the tallest tower they could… but it had to be able to stand on its own… and they needed to work together as a team!
+I then had the same teams sit down with a big bowl of Legos, and asked them to build the tallest tower they could- but it had to be able to stand on its own- and they needed to work together as a team to build it!

-After that we headed back to the tables where Steve led the kids in making this adorable Lego snowman!
+After that, we headed back to the tables where Steve led the kids in making this adorable Lego snowman from a kit !

 Then it was time for pizza and cake!